Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Results

 \textbf{Message aggregation in GDL models has a detrimental effect on prediction performance within the context of functional brain connectome analysis}

 In GDL models, the message aggregation is crucial for combining node features from neighboring nodes to form new node representations.
-This process is widely adopted in many fields, such as social network analysis \cite{social_recommentation}, chemistry for molecular graph predictions \cite{molecular}, and recommendation systems \cite{he2020lightgcn}, due to its ability to capture complex relational information.
 However, as shown in Fig. \ref{r1}, most aggregation-based GDL models tend to underperform classical ML models like Logistic Regression, SVM/SVR \cite{hastie2009elements} and Kernel Ridge Regression, and simpler MLP-based models.
 This raises the question about the genuine effectiveness of the aggregation operations in brain connectome analysis.

 To further investigate the impact of aggregation, we vary the graph density by retaining different percentages of the top $K\%$ edges in the graphs, so as to explicitly control the extent of aggregation.
 Notably, with $K=0$, the graphs have no edges between ROIs, so node features are transformed independently, eliminating any aggregation effects.
 To align with existing studies, the original settings of each GDL model are followed for extracting the top $K\%$ edges.
 Specifically, for models like GCN \cite{gcn}, GAT \cite{gat}, GIN \cite{gin}, GraphSage \cite{graphsgae}, NeuroGraph \cite{neurograph}, and BrainGNN \cite{braingnn}, only positive correlations between ROIs are considered as potential edges.
 This approach adheres to the common assumption that positive correlations are typically more informative in the context of functional brain networks \cite{braingnn, neurograph}.
 Conversely, for BrainGB \cite{braingb} and BrainNetTF \cite{bnt}, both positive and negative correlations are incorporated, following the methodologies described in the original papers.